How To Tell The Gender Of Your Bearded Dragon

 3. Take A Look At The Femoral Pores

 Femoral pores are glands littered underneath the hind legs of bearded dragons that are primarily used to secrete pheromones.
-These pheromones are used to communicate with other bearded dragons during mating season or used to mark territory as beardies are highly territorial.
+These pheromones are used to communicate with other bearded dragons during mating season or to mark territory as they’re highly territorial.

-For most freely bred beardies, the femoral pores are much more pronounced in comparison to those of the females.
-In fact, if you take a look at it, you should instantly see the difference.
+For most freely bred beardies, the femoral pores of males are much more pronounced compared to those of females.
+In fact, if you look closely, you should instantly see the difference.
 As evolution would have it, the males secrete more pheromones because they dominate the females while possessing territory.
 This puts their pronounced pores to good use.

 4. Observe The Birthing-Belly Structure

 Along with the physical differences between the males and females, you can tell the gender of bearded dragons by observing closely how loose or “pouchy” the belly looks.
 The looseness of the belly is conditioned to accommodate eggs in females, and if you know what to look for, you can immediately tell which dragon is female among a pair.
-They’d look much rounder and plump around the belly region.
+The belly will simply look much rounder and plump compared to that of males.

 Do Female Bearded Dragons Behave Differently Than Males?

-Although you might not use these facts as a basis to tell the gender of a beardie, females are accustomed to burrowing to lay eggs, waving their arms even more, or flashing their beards less.
-They will also be more relaxed or easier to tame than the males.
+Females are more accustomed to burrowing to lay eggs, waving their arms, and flashing their beards less.
+They are also more relaxed and easier to tame than the males.

 What About The Male Bearded Dragons?

-Well, the male dragons on the other hand are a lot more dominant.
-They are highly territorial and would even fight their reflection for the best basking spot.
-You’d experience less arm waving, more head bobbing and some serious flashing of the beard when they’re pissed or impressing the females during mating season.
+Well, male dragons on the other hand are a lot more dominant.
+They are highly territorial and would fight even their reflection for the best basking spot.
+You’d notice less arm waving, more head bobbing and some serious beard flashing when they’re upset or trying to impress the females during mating season.

-Other behaviors of male berries include burrowing which would be to find a spot to lie down instead of laying eggs like females, arm waving during a defeated fight with a dominant male, and stomping and head bobbing when they’re irritated.
+Other behaviors of males include burrowing to find a spot to lie down instead of laying eggs like females, arm waving during a defeated fight with a dominant male, and stomping and head bobbing when they’re irritated.

 As you can see, these traits are generalized between males and females.
-It just happens to be that one gender will show more of certain traits in comparison to the other.
+It just happens to be that one gender will show more of certain traits compared to the other.

 Can You Put A Male And Female Bearded Dragon In One Enclosure?

 In a nutshell, putting your male and female beardie in one enclosure is a horrible idea.
-The female beardie will get half or less of everything they’ll need to survive like UVB rays, shade spots, and even food!
+The female beardie will receive significantly less of its necessities like UVB rays, shade spots, and food.

 Naturally, females don’t like to compete with males.
-When and if they do, they always turn out with terrible bruises that could cause more harm than expected.
+When and if they do, it always leads to more harm than expected.
 Do not put a male and female bearded dragon in one space.

 Female And Male Bearded Dragon Mating Behavior